OmerFarukTutkun/Devre/README.md

 ## Evaluation

 Devre uses a NNUE for evaluation.
-The Network architure is 768 -> (1536x2) -> 1.
+The Network architecture is 768 -> (1536x2) -> 1.
 The default net was trained with Leela data.
-The training code written in C/CUDA,and can be found in https://github.com/OmerFarukTutkun/CUDA-Trainer .
-The training resources and other useful information about NNUE can be found in stockfish discord.
+The training code is written in C/CUDA and can be found at https://github.com/OmerFarukTutkun/CUDA-Trainer.
+The training resources and other useful information about NNUE can be found in Stockfish Discord.
-Thanks to Stockfish and Leela teams for publishing their training data in public.
+Thanks to the Stockfish and Leela teams for publishing their training data publicly.

 ## Compiling
- To compile in Linux/Windows with a cpu that supports AVX512:
+ To compile in Linux/Windows with a CPU that supports AVX512/AVX2/SSSE3:
- * to compile with makefile you can use one of the options: ```make``` ```make build=avx512``` ```make build=avx2```
+ * to compile with makefile you can use one of the options: ```make``` ```make build=avx512``` ```make build=avx2``` ```make build=ssse3```